zilishen/documentation/content/nim/deploy/vm-bare-metal/install.md

 {{<tabs name="upgrade_nim">}}
 {{%tab name="CentOS, RHEL, RPM-Based"%}}

-1. To upgrade to the latest version of the Instance Manger, run the following command:
+1. To upgrade to the latest version of the NGINX Instance Manger, run the following command:

    ```bash
    sudo yum update -y nms-instance-manager